Industry Leadership in IT: Priorities for 2025

 Take Action

-Here are three ways to turn these insights into progress:
+Here are seven ways to turn these insights into progress:

 In 2025, the CIO is no longer just a technologist.
 They are a business leader, a change agent, and an ecosystem orchestrator.